-The key focus areas and themes in international audit and monitoring cooperation are:
+The key focus areas in the NAOF’s international audit cooperation in the planning period 2021–2025 are:

 digitalization and data analytics

-the Sustainable Development Goals of the UN 2030 Agenda.
+the Sustainable Development Goals (SDGs) of the UN 2030 Agenda

 responding to emerging issues, e.g. sharing peer information and developing competences needed in audits of measures related to the pandemic and climate crises.